Skip to content

 Roberts Park river loop (step-free)

-Start at Half Moon Café; follow the riverside and return via the bandstand and promenade.
+Start at Half Moon Café; follow the riverside path and loop back via the bandstand and promenade.

 • 2.2 km